ONSdigital/sdx-collect/README.md

 ```

 Other components (sdx-transform-cs) generate the downstream files.
-Examples of the files produced are in te src/test/resources folder
+Examples of the files produced are in the src/test/resources folder